AgoraIO-Usecase/agora-live/README.md

 # Agora Live

 ## Overview
-**AgoraLive** is an entertainment open source project containing multi scenario.
+**AgoraLive** is an open-source entertainment project containing multiple scenarios.
 The project includes the following scenario solutions:

 * Scenes